a person feeling dizzy

 Serious Side Effects

-Allergic reactions: Symptoms may include rash, itching, or swelling.
+• Allergic reactions: Things like a rash, itching, or swelling.

 A Sweet Solution for Motion Sickness